mattyjones/remote/README.txt

 in seperate windows

 remote-testing.sh
---for testing, this mat or may not working depending on the day
+--for testing, this may or may not working depending on the day

 COPYING.txt
 --copyright infomation